 Now that we’ve seen it’s possible to have a website at no cost, you might be wondering if you can also create a free online store.
-We’ve taken a look at these two tools and checked their offering:
+We’ve taken a look at these two tools and checked their offer:

-|For small projects without budget||Jimdo does not offer the most advanced online store features.
+|Complete online store||Jimdo does not offer the most advanced online store features.
 However, you will be able to create a complete online store for free.
 Payments go through PayPal and you’re limited to 5 products.|

-|For small projects that already have a website||This plugin will turn your current website into an online store.
+|Add-on for existing websites||This plugin will turn your current website into an online store.
 Be aware that the free plan is limited to 10 products.
 You can also add Ecwid to one of the aforementioned free site builders.|

 Another option is Ecwid, but you’ll need to already have a website to add this ecommerce plugin.
 Also, we would only recommend a free store if you have means, other than Google, of getting traffic to your website.
-Without your SEO features, it will be very difficult to receive organic search engine traffic.
+Without being able to use your own domain name, it will be rather difficult to receive organic search engine traffic.
 For more information, check out our article about online store creation platforms.